Convergence of three-dimensional loop-erased random walk in the natural parametrization: Convergence of the occupation measure

-In this subsection, we will show that $\mu^{\ast}$ does not depend on the choice of the subsequence $\{ n_{l} \}_{l \ge 1}$, i.e., we will prove that there exists a unique possible choice for the measure $\mu^{\ast}$.
+In this subsection, we will show that $\mu^{\ast}$ does not depend on the chosen sub-sequence $\{ n_{l} \}_{l \ge 1}$, i.e., there exists a unique possible choice for the measure $\mu^{\ast}$.
 In order to prove this, it is enough to show that $\mu^{\ast}$ is a measurable function of ${\cal K}$.
-This is summarized in the following theorem, which restates Theorem \ref{1st}.
+This is summarized in the following theorem, which is the last piece to complete the proof of Theorem \ref{1st}.